wmde/wbaas-deploy/README.md

 minikube --profile minikube-wbaas start --kubernetes-version=1.21.4
 ```

-Once created, your kubectl context will automaticly switch to `minikube-wbaas`.
+Once created, your kubectl context will automatically switch to `minikube-wbaas`.

 If you want to throw the whole cluster away you can delete it: